 Growing cotton is an extremely resource intense crop in terms of water, pesticides, and insecticides, the current cotton production methods are environmentally unsustainable and has already caused severe droughts in some areas and polluted rivers and groundwater.
 Using recycled cotton can lead to significant savings of natural resources, less energy consumption, and CO2 emissions and reduce pollution from agriculture.
 Recycled cotton can be generally defined as converting cotton fabric into cotton fiber that can be reused in textile products.
 First, fabrics and materials are sorted by color.
 After sorting, the fabrics are run through a machine that shreds the fabric into yarn and further into raw fiber.
 This process is harsh and puts a great deal of strain on the fiber.
 The raw fiber is then spun back into yarns for reuse in other products.
 The quality of recycled fiber will never have quality values equal to the original fiber.
 Specifically, fiber length and length uniformity will be impacted.
-Due to the fact that different fibers are mixed in the processing process, the final canvas looks mottled and multicolored when you look close, but from a distance, it is mixed into the same color of a berry smoothie.
+Due to the fact that different fibers are mixed in the processing process, the final canvas looks mottled and multicolored when you look close, but from a distance, it is mixed into the same color of a wild rose.

 The recycled fabric prevents additional textile waste and requires far fewer resources than conventional or organic cotton.
 This makes it a great sustainable option.

 Size 47 x 14 in // 120 x 36 cm.

 Side A and B as on photos, recycled cotton fabric.

 Tea cloths or tea runners are called chabu.
 When you choose a chabu it will quite literally lay the foundation for your tea ceremony as upon it all other elements will find their place.
 It will often be one of the first elements we look to.
 It will play a huge role in determining whether your chaxi will be rustic or elegant, simple or refined.